 And while the Tokyo market is open to tourists (with a certain number per year permitted to see the early morning tuna auctions), in Madrid entry to the massive Mercamadrid is usually limited to employees and buyers only.

-When a blogger friend of mine asked me if I’d like to take her place on an early morning tour of Mercamadrid, I jumped at the opportunity to sneak behind closed doors and see what the second biggest fish market in the world (and also the biggest market in Europe) looked like on the inside.
+When a blogger friend of mine asked me if I'd like to take her place on an early morning tour of Mercamadrid, I jumped at the opportunity to sneak behind closed doors and see what the second-largest fish market in the world looked like on the inside.

 We boarded our bus and set off for the market.
-Only a 10 minute drive, Mercamadrid is located on the outskirts of the city.
-It was only 4:00 a.m. but we were soon backed up in traffic, as we were arriving at peak hours.
-We finally made our way in to the complex, and the first order of business was suiting up– there was no doubt that we were the outsiders.
+Mercamadrid is located on the outskirts of the city, and it took us 10 minutes to arrive.
+It was only 4 a.m. but we were soon backed up in traffic, as we were there at peak hour.
+We finally made our way into the complex, and the first order of business was suiting up—there was no doubt that we were the outsiders.

-Our first stop was the world famous fish market.
-As we entered, the first thing that struck me was that it didn’t smell like fish.
+Our first stop was the world-famous fish market (which is only one section of Mercamadrid!).
+As we entered, the first thing that struck me was that it didn't smell like fish.
 I was also surprised to see that a lot of fish came in frozen.
-Lastly, I noticed that the fishmongers were all men— not even one woman graced the floor.
+Lastly, I noticed that the fishmongers were all men—not even one woman graced the floor.

-As we walked around photographing these early birds in their glory, I wished we could have tasted the beautiful tuna before us– then again, I knew it was for the best I couldn’t (see below).
+As we walked around photographing these early birds in all their glory, I wished we could have tasted the beautiful tuna before us—then again, I knew it was for the best that I couldn't (see below).

 Breaking Down a Bluefin Tuna at Mercamadrid

 Watch as this strong fishmonger chops up the tuna—doesn't look easy!